IsaT10/IsaT10/README.md

 <img src="https://github.com/IsaT10/IsaT10/blob/main/background.png" >

-I am a Frontend Developer from Bangladesh 🎉🎉🎉.
-I specialize in `React.js`, `Node.js`, `Express`, and `MonogoDB`.
-With extensive knowledge in `frontend` as well as in `backend` development, I develop an application in a way that can be maintained and scaled with less effort 💥💥.
+I'm a Frontend Developer based in Bangladesh 🎉, specializing in `React.js` with a strong focus on intricacies of frontend development.
+Additionally, I have mid-level proficiency in `Node.js`, `Express`, and `MonogoDB`, enabling me to create applications that seamlessly blend user-friendly interfaces with robust backend functionality.
+My goal is to develop scalable and maintainable solutions, emphasizing the harmonious balance between design and functionality.

 <h2>📌 Find me on social sites </h2>